Yuzi Zhang, PhD

 Biography

-Dr. Zhang's research primarily focuses on two areas: developing statistical methods for environmental epidemiological studies, particularly in assessing health effects of environmental exposures; and disease surveillance, with a specific focus on capture-recapture methods.
+Dr. Zhang's research primarily focuses on two areas.
+Firstly, she is actively engaged in developing statistical methods for environmental epidemiological studies, particularly in assessing health effects of environmental exposures.
+Secondly, her research centers on disease surveillance, with a specific focus on capture-recapture methods.
 She is also interested in mediation analysis with applications to metabolomics data.

 Education